thomas-zahner/rustlab-2024-ratatui/workshop/02_tui.md

 cargo add anyhow # for easier error handling
 ```

+> [!NOTE]
+> The versions of the dependencies might change in the future.
+They are pinned to the latest available versions at the time of writing.
+Please check the latest versions on [crates.io](https://crates.io) while following the chapters.

 There are various ways of structuring your Ratatui application (as noted in the [documentation](https://ratatui.rs/concepts)), but we will go with the most simple one for now.

 Start by updating the `src/main.rs` as follows: